JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 -   Thoroughly read their website
 -   Follow the conference and any organizers you can find on any social media you use
 -   Watch talks from the most recent 1-2 iterations of the event

+Pay special attention to the tone of the talks from the conference.
+Are they fun and wacky?
+Serious and suit-and-tie professional?
+Keep a note of the conference's talk vibes for when you submit.

 You wouldn't believe how many talk submissions CFPs get that are clearly low quality copy & paste, only barely suitable -if at all- for the conference's intended subject matter. 🙃